top of page

 Attendance Requirements

 Students are required to attend all school day rehearsals and any required after school rehearsals.
 Students who need to miss a school day rehearsal or required after school rehearsal are required to request an excused absence from their orchestra director before the scheduled absence.
-Students who do not notify their effected magnet orchestra teacher before their absence will receive a Z grade for the rehearsal missed.
-Students who miss school day rehearsals or required after school rehearsals due to emergency or illness have to have a parent or guardian submit a request for an excused absence to the affected magnet orchestra teacher.
+Students who do not notify their affected magnet orchestra teacher before their absence will receive a Z grade for the rehearsal missed.
+Students who miss school day rehearsals or required after school rehearsals due to emergency or illness are required to have a parent or guardian submit a request for an excused absence to the affected magnet orchestra teacher before the scheduled absence.

 Additionally, all orchestra magnet students are required to adhere to the attendance and tardy policy of Miami Arts Studio 6-12 @ Zelda Glazer.
 Students who have excessive absences and tardies will be subject to consequences including lunch detention, restriction from field trips and activities, and possible removal from Miami Arts Studio 6-12 @ Zelda Glazer.